exasol/tableau-connector/README.md

 ## Runtime Dependencies

-To use the Exasol Tableau Connector, you need Tableau Version 2021.4 or later either as desktop or server variant.
-We test with Tableau 2021.4.
-Older versions may also work.
+To use the Exasol Tableau Connector, you need Tableau Version 2021.1 or later either as desktop or server variant.

 ## Test Dependencies